mjbeli/WebDevelopment/Bootstrap/01-Layout/README.md

 ```
 ![img1](./img/RowCol-noglutters.JPG)

-When we don't use `no-glutters`, the margin of the rows are ignored and the apdding of the columns are appplied:
+When we don't use `no-gutters`, the margin of the rows are ignored and the apdding of the columns are appplied:
 ![img2](./img/RowCol-normal.JPG)